Key Takeaways

 OnPage SEO techniques for beginners

 In this section, we will focus on OnPage SEO for beginners, which is all about optimizing the content on your landing pages.
+This is where you’ll see the most direct impact from your efforts.

 Choose the right keywords

-First and foremost, it’s important to perform thorough keyword research to identify the keywords your potential customers are using to find services or products like yours using a keyword management tool.
+First and foremost, it’s important to perform thorough keyword research to identify the terms your potential customers are using to find services or products like yours using a keyword management tool.
 The whole idea of keyword research is to make connections between:

 - The words (content) we write on our landing pages